 So, read on, and don’t say I didn’t warn you (especially if you have a big-headed pianist in the family!)…that pianists’ brains are different than everyone else’s.
 Here’s how:

-They are more balanced
+Piano players are more balanced

 This stands to reason.
 Pianists are born (like all of us) with one side of the brain being favored more than the other.
 This is not unusual; everyone has a natural preference for which hand we prefer holding our pen in or eating our cereal with (from a young age).
 The difference here is that pianists begin practicing using both parts of the brain when mastering the use of each hand whilst playing.